 Students are expected to have prepared their parts thoroughly prior to the first scheduled rehearsal.

-This unit emphasises higher-level skills in interpretation and the ability to demonstrate understanding of professional music performance practices.
-At this level the requisite skills in establishing critical internal balance is the priority learning outcome in the rehearsal process as evidenced by performances of greater nuance and flexibility.
+This unit provides students with further practical study of higher-level skills in interpretation and the ability to demonstrate understanding of professional music performance practices.
+At this level the requisite skills in establishing critical internal balance is the priority learning outcome in the rehearsal process as evidenced by performances of greater nuance and flexibility

 |Available as student elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2020 are indicative and subject to change.
 Finalised census dates for 2020 will be available from the 1st October 2019.

 Fees for next year will be published in October.
 The fees above only apply for the year shown.